-The following scholarships were created by donations from individuals and organizations for students of the College of Business (COB).
+The following list of scholarships was created by donations from individuals and organizations for students of the College of Business (COB).
 The FAU Foundation and the Dean's Office administer the scholarships once per year at the start of the Fall Semester.
 Some scholarships are made from the interest accrued on endowed funds.
 The scholarships may be expendable or endowments.
 Therefore, each scholarship fund is reviewed and awarded on a case by case basis.
 To apply, select the red application button to the right.
 Awards to scholarship recipients are received in writing approximately one month after the application window closes.

 General Scholarships Awarded by the COB Scholarship Committee